 - If you open a document with a unique font and said computer doesn’t have that font installed, it won’t be able to display the document correctly. → PDF/A embed the font within the same document.

-- If a document is password protected and you don’t know the password, you won’t be able to open it. → PDF/A does not support encrypted documents to prevent these documents from losing accessibility at any point in time.
+- If a document is encrypted and you don’t know the password, you won’t be able to open it.
+PDF/A does not support encrypted documents to prevent these files from losing accessibility.

-- If we have a document containing an image we need to take into account that the output of the PDF will be dependent on the colors available on the device itself, thus it can vary drastically. → PDF/A doesn’t admit colors that depend on a device, but only independent colors specified by the International Color Consortium (ICC).
+- If a PDF contains an image, the accuracy of the file depends on the colors available on the device used to open it, meaning it can vary drastically.
+PDF/A only allows independent colors specified by the International Color Consortium (ICC) to prevent this issue.

 Take a closer look at the different PDF/A versions to find the best fit for your archiving purposes: